Suspension concentrate (SC)

-Suspension concentrate (SC) formulations are a solid active ingredient dispersed in water.
+Suspension concentrate (SC) formulations consist of having a solid active ingredient dispersed in water.

-SCs have grown in popularity due to benefits such as absence of dust, ease of use and effectiveness when compared to formulation types such as emulsifiable concentrate (EC) and wettable powder (WP) formulations.
+SCs have grown in popularity due to benefits such as absence of dust, ease of use and effectiveness when compared to other formulation types such as emulsifiable concentrate (EC) and wettable powder (WP).
 To formulate a stable SC, the active ingredient must remain insoluble under all temperature conditions.

 In comparison to OD formulations, where the continuous oil phase acts as an adjuvant, SC formulations can be considered less efficacious due to the continuous phase being water.
 To enhance the bioavailability of the active ingredient, adjuvants can be incorporated in SC formulations.